jenellehayes/network-phase-transitions/README.md

 ## What This Is

-This project (Muriel's Theory) simulates a network of N nodes, each assigned a fitness value drawn from a lognormal distribution.
+This project simulates a network of N nodes, each assigned a fitness value drawn from a lognormal distribution.
 Connections between nodes evolve over time under competing forces: fitness-driven reinforcement, decay, saturation, and global pressure.
 At a critical coupling strength κ_c, the network transitions sharply from a diffuse state (influence spread across all nodes) to a concentrated state (a small number of hub nodes holding most of the influence).

 The central question: does this transition exhibit universal behaviour across different levels of fitness heterogeneity?